A potential treatment for COVID-19 exists but is unavailable in Canada, and the government won’t examine the evidence. Why?

 Update June 2021 to June 2022

-Dr Nakatsu’s petition received almost 5000 signatures and by 1 June 2021 it was presented in the House of Commons with no change yet in its status or shortage in Canada.
-A reply is expected by mid-July, but when the September 2021 election was called, the petition died.
+Dr Nakatsu’s petition received almost 5000 signatures and by 1 June 2021 it was presented in the House of Commons with no change in its status or shortage in Canada.
+A reply was expected by mid-July, but when the September 2021 election was called, the petition died.

 On 17 June 2021 a Cochrane-standard meta-analysis of ivermectin for COVID-19 supported its use (see here).